debuerreotype/docker-debian-eol-artifacts/README.md

 Issues? https://github.com/debuerreotype/docker-debian-eol-artifacts/issues

+## `debian/eol:bullseye`

+> Debian 11 *Bullseye* (August 14th, 2021): named for Woody's wooden toyhorse that appeared in Toy Story 2.
+>
+> This release contained over 11,294 new packages for a total count of 59,551 packages, along with a significant reduction of over 9,519 packages which were marked as "obsolete" and removed.
+42,821 packages were updated and 5,434 packages remained unchanged.
+>
+> Debian 11 allowed driverless printing and scanning without the need for vendor specific (often non-free) drivers, and shipped a Linux kernel with support for the exFAT filesystem.
+The mips architecture support was dropped, keeping support for mipsel (little-endian) architectures for 32-bit hardware and mips64el architecture for 64-bit little-endian hardware.
+>
+> The Debian Med team took part in the fight against COVID-19 by packaging software for researching the virus on the sequence level and for fighting the pandemic with the tools used in epidemiology; this work continued with focus on machine learning tools for both fields.

 ## `debian/eol:buster`

 > Debian 10 *Buster* (July 2019): named for Andy's pet dog, received as Christmas present in the end of Toy Story.
 >
 > With this release Debian for the first time included a mandatory access control framework enabled per default (AppArmor).
 It was also the first Debian release to ship with Rust based programs such as Firefox, ripgrep, fd, exa, etc. and a significant number of Rust based libraries (more than 450).
 In Debian 10 GNOME defaults to using the Wayland display server instead of Xorg, providing a simpler and more modern design and advantages for security.
 The UEFI ("Unified Extensible Firmware Interface") support first introduced in Debian 7 continued to be greatly improved in Debian 10, being included for amd64, i386 and arm64 architectures and working out of the box on most Secure Boot-enabled machines.
 >
-> Debian 10 has Long Term Support (LTS) for i386, amd64, armel and armhf architectures until the end of June 2024.
+> Debian 10 had Long Term Support (LTS) for i386, amd64, armel and armhf architectures until the end of June 2024.

 ## `debian/eol:stretch`